hyperdev-io/sonar/README.md

 # ICTU SonarQube Docker image
-A sonar image containing plugins and quality profiles used at ICTU
+A sonar image containing plugins and quality profiles used by HyperDev

 ## Running from docker hub

-    docker run -it -p 9000:9000 ictu/sonar
+    docker run -it -p 9000:9000 hyperdev/sonarqube

 ## Building and running locally

-    docker build . -t ictusonar
+    docker build . -t hyperdevsonarqube
-    docker run -it -p 9000:9000 ictusonar
+    docker run -it -p 9000:9000 hyperdevsonarqube
     browse to http://localhost:9000

 ## Running with MySQL via a docker composition